snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Integration with the SDK Generator

 To send emails with instructions for the SDK generator, use the following request.
-The `organizationId` amd `dataProductId` and a valid request body are required.
+Path parameters `organizationId` and `dataProductId` and a valid request body are required.

 `**POST** /organizations/{organizationId}/data-products/v1/{dataProductId}/share-instructions`